FerretDB/FerretDB/website/docs/understanding_ferretdb.md

 ## Dot Notation

-Dot notations reference elements in an array or objects in an embedded document.
+Dot notations `(.)` specify elements in an array or objects in an embedded document.

 ### Arrays